Celebration of Light

-The Celebration of Light (branded as the Honda Celebration of Light for sponsorship reasons) is an annual musical fireworks competition in Vancouver, British Columbia, Canada.
-The first "Symphony of Fire" was held from July 25 to August 5, 1990.
-The celebration is one of Vancouver's largest and most well-known festivals, and is recognized as the longest-running offshore fireworks competition in the world.
-The multiple-day event has an estimated annual attendance of 1.4 million people.
+The Celebration of Light (branded as the Honda Celebration of Light for sponsorship reasons) was an annual musical fireworks competition in Vancouver, British Columbia, Canada.
+Originally named the Symphony of Fire under previous sponsorship, the first competition under the current name was held from July 25 to August 5, 1990.
+The celebration was one of Vancouver's largest and most well-known festivals, and was recognized as the longest-running offshore fireworks competition in the world.
+The multi-day event had an estimated annual attendance of 1.4 million people.

+On November 25, 2025, it was announced that the event had been suspended indefinitely due to funding issues, including increased production costs and a loss of support from governments and sponsors.
+People around Vancouver expressed their sadness in a public outcry, and the Vancouver Fireworks Festival Society expressed their wish for the event to return with new sponsors, but shared in a statement that this was unlikely.

 2025 program

 The 2025 competition took place on July 19, 23, and 26.
 For the first time, the event included an all-Canadian lineup, featuring teams from Yukon, Quebec, and Nova Scotia.
 The winner of the competition was Team Nova Scotia.